enyason/replicate-kotlin/README.md

 val client = Replicate.client(config)
 ```

+> [!WARNING]
+> Don't store your APi token in code.
+> Instead, you can explore secure storage solutions provided by your target platform(e.g.Android Secrets Gradle Plugin for Android)

 ### Create a Prediction

 To create a prediction, you need to provide a `Predictable` instance.